 Also occurs in Sonic X when Yellow Zelkova basically commits suicide rather than choosing to let Knuckles save him.

 One of Yu-Gi-Oh!'s most prominent examples is Jounouchi's/Joey's second duel with Mai during the Doma arc.
 Unfortunately, by the time she decides she doesn't want to kill him, he's already in the throes of a Heroic Sacrifice.

 Not really.
 Mai was still under Mind Rape/brainwashing when she was about to finish him off, but suddenly snapped out of it at that very moment.

 At the end of Batman: The Killing Joke, Batman confronts The Joker and asks him to let Batman help him back towards sanity.
-Of course, The Joker refuses.
+The Joker refuses.
 Actually, many Batman stories have him asking his more deranged enemies to go peacefully back to Arkham Asylum for treatment... usually followed by a big fight.
-It's worth mentioning that the Joker, for probably the only time in his entire villainous career, actually considers Batman's plea to try to get rehabilitated, which he dismisses with surprisingly humane sadness (it's "far too late for me", he says) rather than rejecting it instantly.
+The Joker, for probably the only time in his villainous career, actually considers Batman's plea to try to get rehabilitated, which he dismisses with surprisingly humane sadness (it's "far too late for me", he says) rather than rejecting it instantly.

 Batman never stops trying to rehabilitate his former friend Harvey Dent aka Two-Face.
 Sadly, Harvey's inner demons are too strong and his Heel Face Turns never last.